Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Stacy & Pashov

 Wow, Barbarian’s Heart was so angsty.
 Stacy and Pashov were some of the first people to resonate in the first book, Ice Planet Barbarians.
-We revisit their story almost four years later after an earthquake has collapsed their tribal caves, almost killing Pashov.
-As a consequence of Pashov’s injuries, he’s lost all memories of the humans landing on his planet; including his mate, Stacy, and their son, Pacy.
+We revisit their story almost four years later after an earthquake collapses their tribal caves, almost killing Pashov.
+Due to Pashov’s injuries, he’s lost all memories of the humans landing on his planet, including his mate, Stacy, and their son, Pacy.

-Barbarian’s Heart is the definition of an emotional romance; it’s narrated in both Stacy and Pashov’s perspectives, so the reader understands where both of them are coming from.
+Barbarian’s Heart is the definition of an emotional romance; it’s narrated from both Stacy’s and Pashov’s perspectives, so the reader understands where they are coming from.
 To Stacy, Pashov has become a stranger wearing her mate’s face, and until he gets his memories back, it feels like she’s cheating on her mate if she treats the new Pashov as her mate.
-Stacy’s perspective is a lot more understandable once you acknowledge it’s been only a month since Pashove regained consciousness.
+Stacy’s perspective is much more understandable once you acknowledge it’s only been a month since Pashove regained consciousness.

 “I know I’m being unfair to him.
 I love him.
 I know he’s trying.
 I just… I just can’t.
 Every touch tht doesn’t have our old routines behind it feels like a betrayal.
 Maybe that’s crazy of me, but until I can shake it, and until he gets his memories back, that’s how it has to be.”